LucDemortier/LucDemortier.github.io/_posts/2016-07-26-PerformanceMetrics.md

 <div style="text-align: right"><a href="#TopOfPage">Back to Top</a></div>
 <a name="JointProbabilities"></a>
 ## 3. Joint probabilities
 The most useful measures of classifier performance are *conditional* probabilities.
 By conditioning on something, we do not need to know whether or how that something is realized in order to make a valid statement.
 For example, by conditioning on true class, we ignore the prevalence when estimating sensitivity and specificity.
-Similarly, conditioning on class label allows us to derive predictive values without knowing the actual queue rate.
+Similarly, conditioning on class label allows us to derive the predictive values without knowing the actual queue rate.

-In contrast, *joint* probabilities typically yield statements about the behavior of a classifier in a *specific* sample and are therefore less general than conditional probabilities.
-Nevertheless, by combining different joint probabilities one can still obtain useful metrics.
+In contrast, *joint* probabilities typically require more assumptions about the classifier and/or the population of interest, and are therefore less general than conditional probabilities.
+Nevertheless, by combining joint probabilities one can still obtain useful metrics.
 Start for example with the joint probability for class label and true class to be positive:
 {% math %}
 p(\ell_{1} \;\&\; \lambda_{1}).
 {% endmath %}